Skip to content

 TL;DR

-Cordum is a deterministic control plane for autonomous operations.
+Cordum is the control plane for autonomous AI agents.
 It evaluates every job with a Safety Kernel, gates risky actions with approvals, and records a complete audit trail so teams can prove what happened and why.

 Every job is evaluated before dispatch, with an explicit policy decision.